Schleicher cabinet: Key policies

-In his inaugural declaration, Schleicher emphasized job creation as his government's major goal.
+In his inaugural declaration, Schleicher emphasised job creation as his government's major goal.
 Through a program of public works, two million unemployed were put to work by July of 1933.
 Most European countries were raising tariffs as part of their attempts to recover from the Great Depression, but Schleicher was indecisive on the matter.
 His inaction especially angered the large landowners in the eastern provinces of Germany – a group to which Hindenburg belonged – who wanted higher tariffs on foodstuffs.
 Their anger did much to weaken Schleicher's position.

 At the World Disarmament Conference in Geneva, Schleicher worked to abolish the arms limitations imposed on Germany by the Treaty of Versailles.
 He was confident that the agreement in principle on Germany's equality of status with the other powers would allow it to rearm and build up its armed forces.

 Fall of the cabinet

 Papen, who was embittered at Schleicher for ousting him from the chancellorship, had at least two meetings with Hitler in January 1933 at which they plotted to remove Schleicher and form a new government under the leadership of Hitler, Papen and the Nazi Party.
 When Schleicher found out about their cooperation, he went to Hindenburg with his plan for a state of emergency.
 The centre and left parties in the Reichstag were furious when word of his intentions leaked out.
 After Schleicher backed down, the conservatives who opposed the Nazis also attacked him.
 Hindenburg, out of reluctance to make such a clearly unconstitutional move, once again refused to declare a state of emergency and dissolve the Reichstag.
-With virtually all his support lost, Schleicher resigned on 28 January, opening the way for Hitler to become chancellor.
+With virtually all his support lost, Schleicher resigned on 28 January 1933, opening the way for Hitler to become chancellor.